 Figure 158.
-Fishing trip costs by trip types in 20141.
+Fishing trip cost by gear type in 2014.

-1 Data sourced from a 2017 Hawaii small boat survey by Chan and Pa, and in review by Chan and Pan).
+&lt;sup>2 Data sourced from a 2017 Hawaii small boat survey (Chan and Pan 2017).

-3.1.1.15 HAWAII TROLLING
+3.1.5.5 HAWAII TROLLING

 Trolling was one of the gear types included in the 2014 Small Boat Survey (Chan and Pan, 2017).
 Fisher demographics and catch disposition were summarized in the Data Modules.
 Most small boat fishermen trolled, with 65% of respondents stating that trolling was their most commonly used gear.
 Approximately half of their trips occurred in state waters, and half in federal waters.
 A higher percentage of those who identified troll as their most commonly used gear reported using only a single gear (35%) in comparison to respondents who most commonly used other gear types.
 However, a larger percentage (45%) reported using two types of gear.
 Trolling was more commonly used by fishermen who self-identified as recreational, although respondents spanned all response categories (full-time commercial, part-time commercial, recreational expense, purely recreational, subsistence, and cultural).
 This finding corroborates the observation that the troll fishery has a significant cultural and subsistence role in Hawaii's fishing communities (Markrich and Hawkins, 2016).